 Just like people, all miniature donkeys have their own personalities.
-Some of them are going to be more quiet than others while some are just more talkative on the whole.
+Some of them are going to be quieter than others while some are just more talkative on the whole.

 A very mouthy miniature donkey will probably make more noise than a dog or even other types of farm animals, especially if they want something.
 You’re probably more than familiar with the noise that full-sized donkeys make when they’re hungry if you’ve ever visited a functioning farm.

-Some people are able to train their donkeys to make certain noises in certain situations, but many stay relatively noisy no matter what.
-I’ve come across a number of people who actually appreciate that fact, however, since it means that they’re always alerted to what’s going on.
+Some people can train their donkeys to make certain noises in certain situations, but many stay relatively noisy no matter what.
+I’ve come across several people who actually appreciate that fact, however, since it means that they’re always alerted to what’s going on.

 At least one owner claimed that his donkey was better than a trained guard dog because these animals can be really protective and let you know when something bad is about to happen!